• Preparing operating rooms for surgery

 Surgical Tech to LPN/LVN to RN Pathway

-Less direct than an associate's degree or bachelor's degree, surgical techs may consider completing a licensed practical/vocational nurse training program to ensure they are interested in a career in patient care nursing.
-LPN/LVNs gain experience providing basic patient care services and earn around the same pay as a surgical tech on average ($46,000 per year).
-LPN/LVN training programs are quick to complete (around one year), and once an LPN/LVN has gained nursing experience, there are many direct LPN/LVN to RN bridge programs that make it easy to convert LPN/LVN experience into an RN license in around 12-18 months of additional study.
+Less direct than an associate's or bachelor's degree, surgical techs may consider completing a licensed practical/vocational nurse training program to ensure they are interested in a career in patient care nursing.
+LPN/LVNs gain experience providing fundamental patient care services and earn around the same pay as a surgical tech on average ($46,000 per year).
+LPN/LVN training programs are quick to complete (around one year).
+Once an LPN/LVN has gained nursing experience, there are many direct LPN/LVN to RN bridge programs that make it easy to convert LPN/LVN experience into an RN license in around 12-18 months of additional study.

 Learn more about other entry-level nursing options.